wrewsama/obsidian-vault/Source Materials/Books/Predatory Thinking.md

 - See things from other perspectives
 - Advertising isn't meant to sell things on its own, it's only meant to provide a competitive edge

+## Chapter 4: You Can Run From It or You Can Learn From It
+- Don't be afraid of rejection / failure
+- Offset failures by increasing your inputs.
+More attempts => more successes
+- Exploit failure as an opportunity for learning
+- It's useless to care about failures out of your control, keep moving on
+- Use others' smug remarks about your failure as fuel for revenge
 ---
 Source: https://www.goodreads.com/book/show/18038936-predatory-thinking